 To get a female pump, the primary care provider at the VA medical center will need to place a consult to prosthetics.
 The consult should indicate the diagnosis, the type (female vulva pump) and the size.
 Once the pump has been ordered and arrives at the VA, the veteran will pick up the pump from their primary care provider after the veteran is educated on how to use it.

-An added benefit to filling it out online is that you save yourself some embarrassment.
+When you apply for service connection for FSAD, you can do so online and save yourself some embarrassment.
 You won’t have to talk with your Service Officer about filing your claim if you don’t absolutely have to.

-Combine your medical provider’s report with our completed DBQ and submit it with your 21-526EZ to apply for VA disability benefits.
+Attach your medical provider’s report with your 21-526EZ to apply for VA disability benefits.

 Lastly, I charge my fellow females to seek benefits for your sexual dysfunction.
 Unfortunately, it is a steep uphill battle that inspired this article but a battle that is long overdue.